isc-projects/kea/doc/sphinx/arm/classify.rst

-Usually the test expression is evaluated before subnet selection, but in some cases it is useful to evaluate it later when the subnet, shared network, or pools are known but output option processing has not yet been done.
-The only-if-required flag, false by default, allows the evaluation of the test expression only when it is required, i.e. in a require-client-classes list of the selected subnet, shared network, or pool.
+Usually the test expression is evaluated before subnet selection, but in some cases it is useful to evaluate it later when the subnet, shared network, or pools are known but output-option processing has not yet been done.
+The only-if-required flag, which is "false" by default, allows the evaluation of the test expression only when it is required, i.e. in a ``require-client-classes`` list of the selected subnet, shared network, or pool.

-The require-client-classes list which is valid for shared-network, subnet, and pool scope specifies the classes which are evaluated in the second pass before output option processing.
+The ``require-client-classes`` list, which is valid for shared-network, subnet, and pool scope, specifies the classes which are evaluated in the second pass before output-option processing.
 The list is built in the reversed precedence order of option data, i.e. an option data item in a subnet takes precedence over one in a shared network, but required class in a subnet is added after one in a shared network.
-The mechanism is related to the only-if-required flag but it is not mandatory that the flag be set to true.
+The mechanism is related to the only-if-required flag but it is not mandatory that the flag be set to "true".

-In the following example, the class named "Client_foo" is defined.
-It is comprised of all clients whose client ids (option 61) start with the string "foo".
+In the following example, the class named ``Client_foo`` is defined.
+It is comprised of all clients whose client IDs (option 61) start with the string "foo".
 Members of this class will be given 192.0.2.1 and 192.0.2.2 as their domain name servers.